Collector's Guide: What To Know About The Rolex Submariner Reference 5512

 The Rolex booths segmented into Oyster, Perpetual and Chronometer sections at the 1946 Basel Fair.
 Source: Eric Wind’s 2015 Hodinkee article ‘Historical Perspectives A Look At Baselworld 1946”

 When it comes to the category of dive watches, the Rolex Submariner is widely regarded as the most iconic watch.
 While Rolex Oyster models came before the Submariner - and the subsequent Sea-Dweller surpassed the standards/expectations of the model - it is the Submariner family which set the groundwork for most people when asked about the world’s prominent dive watch.
 The Submariner is undoubtedly the model that solidified the Oyster’s identity with consumers, and in turn was a major factor in the brand’s success.
 Certain watches like those from Panerai (Luminor and Radiomir), Jaeger-Lecoultre (Polaris), Enicar Sherpa (Ultradive), Vulcain (Cricket Nautical), and Blancpain (Fifty Fathoms, Aqua-Lung, and Tornek-Rayville) are highly admired.
 Yet, the Submariner has a mass appeal as the dive watch of choice.
-One important and differentiating factor as to why vintage-sports Rolex watches are so collectible - beyond the wide of the recognition of the brand - is that they are one of the few vintage watch models that can still be made water resistant.
+One important and differentiating factor as to why vintage-sports Rolex watches are so collectible - beyond the wide recognition of the brand - is that they are one of the few vintage watch models that can still be made water resistant.

 Vintage Rolex Oyster ad.
 Image credit: Ad Patina